-- As applicable, the reporter may be asked the following: - Is there reason to believe the adult subject is unable to meet essential human needs? - The adult subject's medical provider is currently reporting the adult subject cannot live safely in their own home and needs a higher level of care. - The adult subject is diagnosed with a brain injury, intellectual disability or developmental disability. - Does the adult subject have a guardian or conservator?
+- As applicable, the reporter may be asked the following: - Does the adult subject have a diagnosis or shows behaviors indicative of dementia or another neurodegenerative disease? - Does the adult's medical provider currently report the adult subject cannot live safely in their own home and needs a higher level of care? - Currently, is the adult subject experiencing mental health conditions or symptoms resulting in an inability to meet essential human needs? - Currently, is the adult subject experiencing chronic substance abuse resulting in an inability to meet essential human needs? - Is the adult subject diagnosed with an intellectual or developmental disability? - Is the adult subject diagnosed with a brain injury? - Does the adult subject have a guardian or conservator?